fizzypop-studio/seltzer/README.md

 # Getting started

-After installation use `selzter --help` for CLI commands.
+After installation use `seltzer --help` for CLI commands.

 To scaffold a new React & Rails project use: